Drew Cam: Plot

-At the Winfred-Louder department store, Mr. Wick (Craig Ferguson) tells Drew (Drew Carey) that Mimi Bobeck (Kathy Kinney) has had the idea of putting webcams in her apartment, so potential customers can watch her interact with the store's range of appliances in an attempt to increase sales.
+At the Winfred-Louder department store, Mr. Wick tells Drew that Mimi Bobeck has had the idea of putting webcams in her apartment, so potential customers can watch her interact with the store's range of appliances in an attempt to increase sales.
 Mr. Wick then informs Mimi that the board felt she might overshadow the appliances, therefore the webcams will be installed in Drew's house.
-While Drew is working to advertise the various appliances, his friends Lewis (Ryan Stiles) and Oswald (Diedrich Bader) come over.
-Lewis is called outside by Kate O'Brien (Christa Miller), who shows him a letter she wrote to Drew detailing her love for him.
+While Drew is working to advertise the various appliances, his friends Lewis and Oswald come over.
+Lewis is called outside by Kate O'Brien, who shows him a letter she wrote to Drew detailing her love for him.
 Lewis reminds Kate that Drew's therapist told him he is not ready for a relationship until he learns to love himself.
 The following day, Mr. Wick tells Drew that the viewers dislike his boring life and he plans to get a woman to live with him for the show.
 Lewis suggests Kate for the role and Mr. Wick accepts.
-Both Drew and Kate work hard to advertise the products, but Mr. Wick soon tells them that the viewers do not think they have chemistry, so he replaces Kate with Isabel (Rosa Blasi), a Winfred-Louder employee.
+Both Drew and Kate work hard to advertise the products, but Mr. Wick soon tells them that the viewers do not think they have chemistry, so he replaces Kate with Isabel, a Winfred-Louder employee.

 Mimi asks to be on Drew's show, so she can promote her talents, but Drew denies her request.
 Online shopping for Winfred-Louder increases and Mr. Wick extends the promotion for another two weeks.
 Kate becomes jealous of Drew and Isabel's closeness.
 When Drew tells Kate that he is going to ask Isabel on a date, she gets upset and tries to put him off the idea.
 Lewis almost tells Drew what is going on with Kate, but he gets drunk and falls asleep before doing so.
 The next day, Kate visits Drew and notices Isabel wearing Drew's shirt.
 Kate confronts her, causing Isabel to leave.
 Kate finally admits to Drew that she is in love with him.
 Drew experiences happiness, surprise, and confusion, so Kate leaves him alone to think about it.
 Drew breaks up with Isabel, meaning he has to give back all the appliances.
 While Drew is out, Lewis and Oswald decide to use the new washer before it goes.
 They strip off, but noticing the camera, Lewis covers it with a shirt.
 When it falls off, the viewers see Oswald washing Lewis in a small bath tub.